 Asus RT-AX3000 + RT-AX58U = a viable AiMesh solution

 When testing the RT-AX3000 solo more than a month ago, I tried it as an AiMesh node with the GT-AX11000, and it worked quite well.
 This second time around, since I also had the RT-AX58U on hand, it only made sense to test them out as a system of their own.

 And the two didn't disappoint.
-It was easy to combine them into a mesh system, just like any other AiMesh routers.
+It was easy to combine them into a mesh system, just like any other AiMesh router.
 And the performance was quite good, too.

-Since they are dual-band routers, there's no dedicated backhaul band — devices connected to the satellite unit will get slower performances compared to those connected to the router.
-That's just the nature of any dual-band wireless mesh systems.
+Since they are dual-band routers, there's no dedicated backhaul band -- devices connected to the satellite unit will perform slower than those connected to the router.
+That's just the nature of any dual-band wireless mesh system.

-One thing to note, though, in a wireless mesh setup, for some reason, my 2×2 Wi-Fi 6 clients only connected at 1.2 Gbps (instead of 2.4 Gbps) at the satellite's end.
+One thing to note, though, in a wireless mesh configuration, for some reason, my 2x2 Wi-Fi 6 clients only connected at 1.2 Gbps (instead of 2.4 Gbps) at the satellite's end.

 But overall, the system delivered speed fast enough to take care of any typical residential broadband connection in full.

 By the way, the two also worked well via a wired backhaul.
 And in this case, I got the same performance, from either unit, as when they worked as a standalone router.

 Reliable performance with a decent range

 Like the RT-AX3000, the RT-AX58U passed my three-day stress test with no disconnection at all.
 And both routers had the same coverage.
 If you have a medium home of around 1800 ft² (167 m²) or smaller, either will be able to take care of it when placed in the middle.